 Whiplash after a car accident or other injury can cause lasting pain and stiffness in your neck.
-For reliable diagnosis and effective treatment, visit the whiplash specialists at AllCare Chiropractic in Bowie, Laurel, and Annapolis, Maryland.
+For reliable diagnosis and effective treatment, visit the whiplash specialists at AllCare Chiropractic in Bowie and Laurel Maryland.
 Jonathan Nou, DC, and the team have more than 15 years of experience and advanced training caring for patients with whiplash so you can recover under expert guidance.
 Schedule a visit by phone or the online tool today.

 A whiplash injury occurs when your head is abruptly jerked backward and forward, common in auto accidents and some types of sports injuries.
 The extreme forces applied to the head and neck in a whiplash injury compress the joints in the spine and overstretch the ligaments and muscles that protect and support the neck.